+To grow your business, it goes without saying that you’re going to need to increase your revenues.
+One of the best ways to do this is by analyzing the trends and patterns in your sales data.
 This kind of analysis can give you valuable insights into how to improve your margins and raise your sales volume.
-Don’t worry about not having the right tools or training to do it — Microsoft Excel makes it easy to manipulate and visualize data in helpful and enlightening ways.
+Don’t worry about not having the right tools or training to do it — Microsoft Excel makes it easy to manipulate and visualize data to conduct sales analysis in helpful and enlightening ways.

 Four Ways to Analyze Sales Data in Excel

 When you’ve got a large table of numbers in front of you, it can be hard to focus on the figures that really matter.
 One way to make large sets of raw data tell a clearer story is by using conditional formatting to create heat maps.

 Just select the data, open up the conditional formatting menu, and use color scales to assign different colors to the various ranges of value in your data.

 Textual data can be full of useful insights, but extracting them can be difficult when you’re only used to crunching numbers.
 Pivot tables can help you quantify and report on text-based data.